LeoLovemary/tastylib/README.md

 ## Outline

 Contents below show the data structures and algorithms available in this project.
 Just click the links at the `name` column to see the details of their usages and benchmarks.
-All benchmarks are run with the `-O2` compiler flag under the `Release` version.
+All benchmarks are run with the `-O2` compiler flag under the `release` version.

 ### Data Structures